-While bug zappers and mosquito traps have similar aims—to eliminate pesky insects—they do have plenty of differences.
+While bug zappers and mosquito traps have similar aims, they have plenty of differences to eliminate the pesky insects.
 There are many debates about bug zappers versus mosquito traps.

-Chances are you might have stumbled onto these arguments online, or in real life, while doing research on the device, but as far as merits go, the kind of product you will purchase usually depends on your preferences, and the conditions of your location.
+Chances are, you might have stumbled onto these arguments online or in real life while researching the device.
+Still, as far as merits go, the kind of product you will purchase usually depends on your preferences and the conditions of your location.

 Here is more information about the two differing devices.

-Bug zappers are usually an electricity-powered unit that gets rid of bugs by zapping them.
-They can take on a variety of bugs including mosquitoes.
-Bug zappers also make use of UV light sources to lure in bugs, then eliminate them once the bugs come into contact with the unit’s charged grills.
+Bug zappers are an electricity-powered unit that gets rid of bugs by zapping them.
+They can take on a variety of bugs, including mosquitoes.
+These insect zappers use UV light sources to lure bugs, then eliminate them once the bugs come into contact with the unit’s charged grills.

-However, they are most efficient on insects that are easily attracted to UV lights.
+However, they are most efficient against insects that are easily attracted to UV lights.
 Usually, it makes a popping sound once it electrocutes a bug.

-It has a housing, UV light source, electric power source, and wire grid.
-The housing, or casing of the unit, is generally made from metal or strong plastic material and its shape can be cubic or rounded, bearing a resemblance to a lantern.
+The insect killer has a housing, a UV light source, an electric power source, and a wire grid.
+The housing, or casing of the unit, is generally made from metal or strong plastic material, and its shape can be cubic or rounded, bearing a resemblance to a lantern.

 A majority of housings include a hanger on top so it can be hung on the wall or a post.
 For the UV light source, a fluorescent light bulb is mounted within the center of the unit.